charmed-kubernetes/bundle/fragments/k8s/cdk-converged/README.md

 This is a scaled-out Kubernetes cluster composed of the following components and features:

 - Kubernetes (automated deployment, operations, and scaling)
-     - Kubernetes cluster with one master and three worker nodes.
+     - Kubernetes cluster with one control-plane and three worker nodes.
      - TLS used for communication between nodes for security.
      - A CNI plugin (Flannel)
-     - A load balancer for HA kubernetes-master
+     - A load balancer for HA kubernetes-control-plane
      - Optional Ingress Controller (on worker)
-     - Optional Dashboard addon (on master) including Heapster for cluster monitoring
+     - Optional Dashboard addon (on control-plane) including Heapster for cluster monitoring
 - EasyRSA
-     - Performs the role of a certificate authority serving self signed certificates to the requesting units of the cluster.
+     - Performs the role of a certificate authority serving self-signed certificates to the requesting units of the cluster.
 - Etcd (distributed key value store)
      - Three node cluster for reliability.